PavanRangani/docs/docs/prd/communication/overview.md

 Communication module is composed of Meeting, Notes and Project

-To track the details of the meeting done with any legal entity  Meeting can be used.
+To track the details of the meeting held with any legal entity  Meeting can be used.
 Meeting allows to track the details like its subject, date, people involved in meeting, meeting agenda, meeting summary

 Notes can be used to take the notes of any kind of communication e.g phone conversation,email etc done with legal entity

 To collect the information related to certain project, meeting or notes can be attached to Project.
 Project has just name.
 Its useful to group all meeting or notes taken for any particular project.

 ## Meeting Entity

+//TODO : For mandatory, max length

 #### Legal entity